How do I Qualify for Bankruptcy?

 If you have more debts yet high income, you might want to consider a consumer proposal.
 While bankruptcy will take the value of your assets to determine your qualification, a consumer proposal will not take it into value.
 Your trustee will oversee your financial capacity and urged a dispose of your assets to cover your debt payments.
 If your substantial assets are worth more than your debt, you can’t qualify for bankruptcy.

 Moreover, you will have to present your asset to your bankruptcy trustee so your creditors can get a portion of the payment for your debt.
 However, some assets are exempt, which enables you to retain something that you possess.
-Hence, in a consumer proposal, you don’t have to give up your entire valuable assets, unlike when filing for bankruptcy.
+Hence, in a consumer proposal, you don’t have to give up your entire valuable assets, unlike when filing for bankruptcy in either territories or province.

 Disposable Income in Bankruptcy